 Speech is Shakti, but everywhere you go in the tradition, you hear the sound of men talking.
 How ironic considering that the Supreme Goddess, Vac, is the primordial sound that pervades and births all; that the letters of the Sanskrit language are called “Matrikas,” or “little mothers”; and that Devi Sarasvati is the Goddess of Speech.
 How doubly ironic in that Shiva is the Supreme Host, blissful under Kali’s feet, and utterly silent.

 It is equally true that many women reflexively assume a back seat when it comes to exercising the power of speech.
 In every spiritual community in which I have participated, women have used more hesitant, self-abnegating forms of speech, or have remained silent, or have struggled with more or less success to interject their voices between those of their male counterparts.
-Women are less likely to become public spokespersons or leaders within their traditions, or to publish new primary teaching texts.

 Every generalization has its exceptions, but as they say, these prove the rule.
 Translation: if you find yourself combing your memory for examples of men and women in your communities who do not fit these patterns, then you have succeeded in proving that the larger numbers of us do.